ehcloninger/ec2020/_posts/2021-01-08-first-primer-coat.md

 But, I'm happy with the results here.

 They'll do another primer coat in a week or so after some sanding.
 Then, they'll apply the paint and finally the clear coat.
-The owner told me he makes no guarantees about dates, but I might get her back by the end of the month or maybe mid-February.
+The owner told me at the start that he makes no guarantees about dates, but I'm hoping I might get her back by the end of the month or maybe mid-February.

 {% include gallery-layout.html gallery=site.data.galleries.2021-01-08 %}